MzLiv/liv-cogs/README.md

-# MzLivCogs
+# liv-cogs

-Community repo of cogs created by MzLiv.
+Repo of cogs created by MzLiv.

 I am new to cog creation so will be starting simple.
 Help and advice is always welcome.